devston/dotnetmvc-webapi-diary-scheduler/README.md

 - Create a user & navigate to the scheduler area

 ## TODO:
-- Seperate presentation models & services into their own projects
 - Update projects to .net 6
 - Improve styling for account pages.
 - Remove jQuery